-Y’all I was looking for a new Spring Wreath DIY but had a light bulb moment in which I decided to update an existing magnolia wreath with these DIY Spring Wreath Ideas instead.
+I was looking for a new Spring Wreath DIY idea when I had a light bulb moment.
+Instead of working on a new wreath, I decided to update an existing magnolia wreath with these DIY Spring Wreath Ideas.

-Therefore, instead of purchasing a new wreath or making one from scratch, I decided to add to an older wreath and save a lot of money.
+Therefore, instead of purchasing a new wreath or making one from scratch, I decided to update an older wreath and save a lot of money.

-To begin this project you need a wreath.
+To begin this project, you need a wreath.
 I have a magnolia wreath that I’ve used for several years.
-It’s still in great shape and I still like to use it especially during the holidays.
+It’s still in great shape, and I prefer to use it primarily during the holidays.

 You can use any existing wreath for this project.
 If you don’t have one, check with thrift stores and consignment shops because they usually have great deals on old wreaths.

 Don’t let existing ornaments on an old wreath scare you!
-They are usually easy to remove and if the base of the wreath is good, you’ll save a lot of money.
-See more thrift store tips here.
+They are usually easy to remove, and if the base of the wreath is good, you’ll save a lot of money.
+You can find more thrift store tips here.

-To begin, I needed some additional greenery and thought I’d add some individual stems.
+To begin, I needed some additional greenery and wanted to add some individual stems.

 However, once I saw the garland was on sale and realized it would be easier to work with, I purchased a eucalyptus garland at Hobby Lobby.
 Here is a similar silver dollar eucalyptus garland that would work as well.

 It has the benefit of lush greenery as well as tiny buds for additional fullness.